-Below is a posting of open teaching, project and research assistantships in the department of Forest & Wildlife Ecology.
+Below is a posting of open teaching, project and research assistantships in the Department of Forest & Wildlife Ecology.
 All positions below require that the person selected be a current graduate student during the appointment and some of the positions require enrollment in either the Forestry or Wildlife Ecology graduate programs.
-Please check out our Graduate Study pages for more information on our graduate programs.
+Please check out our Graduate Study pages for more information on our graduate program.

 CAREER PATHWAYS IN NATURAL RESOURCES — PROJECT ASSISTANTSHIP, SPRING 2021

 I seek a project assistant for spring 2021 to contribute to a baseline understanding of career pathways in natural resource fields.
 These STEM fields apply ecological theory and decisionmaking approaches to achieve long-term sustainability.
 However, they lag other STEM disciplines in achieving a workforce that reflects the broader society.
 Toward new insights, the successful candidate will work on…